-The Master of Arts in Music Performance is a full time degree course[*].
+The Master of Arts in Music Performance is a full-time degree course[*].
 This course requires total dedication from the student in terms of time and emotional commitment, to achieve adequate technical and artistic maturity.

 The Master of Arts in Music Performance is offered with the following Majors:

-[*] On request, and with approval from the head of study programmes, the curriculum may be completed in three years.
+[*] On request, and with approval from the head of study programs, the curriculum may be completed in three years.
 The number of ECTS credits, as well as the mandatory presence in all subjects, remain unvaried.

 The Master of Arts in Music Performance usually takes place in 4 semesters and corresponds to a total number of working hours equivalent to 120 ECTS credits[*].